• Skip to primary navigation

 furniture-I-bought-at-an-auction-8_thumb (2)

 The chair is a beautiful antique piece I bought at an online auction.
 I paid $6 for the three chairs in the photo above.
 Can’t beat that.
-To refresh the original finish on the chair I used Howard’s Feed n Wax.
+I used Howard’s Feed n Wax to refresh the chair’s original finish.
 It works great!

 desk painted white with dark metallic hardware and an antique wood chair

 I really need to find a chair to go with the desk before I take it to the shop to sell.
-Do you think a chair painted to match the desk would look better than a wood chair with a stained finish?
+Would a chair painted to match the desk look better than a wooden chair with a stained finish?

 desk makeover